Learn how the media works and how to work with it. Find out the best time to communicate with the media and how to frame your message best.

 Afterschool Public Service Announcements

 Public Service Announcements (PSAs) are non-commercial advertisements focusing on social issues.
 They are intended to modify public attitudes by raising awareness of a specific issue or concern.

 Tips on creating PSAs:

 You don't need a production budget.
 Work in partnership with media to create PSAs promoting afterschool and/or your program.
 Radio stations are especially receptive to airing PSAs, and are easiest to produce -- all you need is to write a script that the radio DJ can read.
-Cable operators like Cox, Comcast, Bright House and your local cummunity cable station are often willing to create a spot with you, if they can place their own logo on the PSA, too.
-Cable may even be interested in working with your students to create the PSAs.
+Cable operators like Cox, Comcast, Bright House, and your local community cable station are often willing to create a spot for you if they can place their own logo on the PSA, too.
+Cable stations may even be interested in working with your students to create the PSAs.

 Adapt our Lights On Afterschool radio PSA script.
 Edit the script to promote your local event.
 Approach radio stations early so that they have time to read the PSA in the weeks leading up to Lights On Afterschool.

-Simple messages are most effecitve.
-Years of public opinion research show that the most effective message on afterschool is: Afterschool programs keep kids safe, inspire them to learn and help working families.
+Simple messages are the most effective.
+Years of public opinion research show that the most effective message on afterschool is: Afterschool programs keep kids safe, inspire them to learn, and help working families.
 You don't have to use these words, but let them inspire what you choose to focus on.
 Consult our polling data and previous PSAs created with the Ad Council for inspiration.

 Think about the call to action or resource in your PSA.
 Do you have a website or phone number listeners or viewers can call for more information?
 Can your program handle an increased volume of calls or participants?

 Who to contact at TV, radio, and print outlets.
 Make sure you're reaching out to the right people.